12 Reasons Not to Have a Hysterectomy

 Caveat emptor.
 (Or in this case, patient, beware.)

-By the way, these new-fangled robots now often used to assist in surgeries, may not be of any help.6
+By the way, these new-fangled robots now often used to assist in surgeries, may not be of any help in reducing surgical errors.6

 Here are twelve common side effects of hysterectomy for you to consider, so you can make an informed choice before considering whether or not this irreversible surgery is right for you.